MedicodiBiscotti/biscottiCFG/README.md

 **Radar**

-If you press `SHIFT` it should *ping* everyone on your team through walls to help you locate them, like sonar!
+If you press `SHIFT` (`CTRL` when `shiftcrouch` is active (which it is by default now)) it should *ping* everyone on your team through walls to help you locate them, like sonar!
 It's a bit janky and might take a few tries to actually activate.
 It's also disabled in competitive matchmaking, I believe.

 This script is also where you designate what you want your `hud_medicautocallersthreshold` at (the percentage health where your teammates' health will *ping* that they need healing).
 This is easy to change if you want to designate it in, say, `autoexec.cfg`, but there's really no point in doing that.